silnrsi/font-harmattan/README.md

 and then to rebuild the OpenType kerning rules from the graphite results.
 A script to do this is in `tools/bin/updateKerning.sh`.
 This should be run from the root of the project.
 Be aware this can take up to 30 minutes or more to complete.

+Important note: The `updateKerning.sh` tool requires a graphite-enabled HarfBuzz that includes tracing.
+Ubuntu, by default, does not include HarfBuzz tracing, so you will have to build HarfBuzz from source.